 I had had an article commissioned with one of my favourite food and travel magazines, and wanted to become a regular contributor.

-I had broken in to the specific magazine and freelance travel writing by pitching to a particular section in the publication that explored a specific town or region through the eyes of a local chef.
+Lots of writers ask how I broke in to freelance travel writing.
+The short answer is by pitching to a particular section in a publication that explored a specific town or region through the eyes of a local chef.
+I pitched my town.

-I didn’t have any particular travel plans and knew from my previous story that the editor liked to ensure they had good coverage of all the Australian states.
+While I didn’t have any particular travel plans, I knew from my previous story that the editor liked to ensure they had good coverage of all the Australian states.

 My plan was to pitch to the editor and if she wasn’t keen on my story ask if there were particular destinations she was looking to cover.